www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/weekly-t32-process-project-status-weekly.md

     * Currently working on: https://splitcells.net/net/splitcells/martins/avots/website/jacoco-aggregate/dem.api/net.splitcells.dem.resource/FileSystemViaClassResourcesImpl.html
 * Execute static code checks.
 # Tasks.
+* [ ] Run each CI step via just one shell script, as things like `source [...]` and environment variables have unexpected side effects.
 * [ ] Consider enforcing a minimal Maven version.
 * [ ] Move as much of commands as possible from CI YML file to dedicated project commands, so these can be used anywhere and are therefore more standardized.